esamattis/Projectwatch/README.markdown

     error.stdout = <regexp>
     error.stderr = <regexp>

 projectwatch.cfg files can have several monitors defined in them.
-The command will have the directory of projectwatch.cfg as it's current working directory.
+The cmd will have the directory of projectwatch.cfg as it's current working directory.

 ## Installation